igormironchik/markdown-tools/README.md

 For `Linux`, especially for `KDE`, I'd recommend to use your own build with system's `Qt`, in this case you won't have issues with platform integration in `KDE`.

-For `openSUSE` I have a repository https://download.opensuse.org/repositories/home:/imironchik/my/ where you can get a `markdown-tools` package.
+For `openSUSE Tumbleweed` I have a repository https://download.opensuse.org/repositories/home:/imironchik/my/ where you can get a `markdown-tools` package.

 # Building